 MPSP has just recently produced the Seberang Prai Tourist map which lists points of interest that range from heritage mosques, churches, temples, historic sites, private heritage houses, a metal worker’s shop, places to eat, and markets.
 The MPSP heritage inventory is due to be complete at the end of 2015.
 It is a great start and for the new explorer there is plenty to re-ignite enthusiasm for the ‘Sunday drive’.

-First, get off the island!
+Where to start First, get off the island!
 Head for the ferry, enjoy the ride and slow your pace as you leave your perception of what is ‘Penang’ behind.
 Head straight for Rope Walk in Taman Selat, right under the highway as you come off the ferry.

 This is an undercover market filled with Malay vendors selling a mixture of vintage items, local food specialities like the keropok lekur, perfumes, keris, herbal ingredients, brass, stamps and second-hand clothing and items.
 Right at the back, check out the three young cool Malay tailors at Ruff Jeans Clinic.
 They will customise any of the second-hand jeans you could pick up here.
 Rope Walk is open every day but busiest at weekends.